 Located in the northeastern part of Beijing, Yong He Lama Temple is one of the largest Lamasery temples outside Tibet.
 Besides the magnificent buildings with both Chinese and Tibetan styles, the temple also had a number of priceless collections of Buddhist treasures, including a standing 26-meter high statue of Buddha Sakyamuni carved out of a single sandalwood tree.

 One of China's most beautiful areas, Guilin is famous for its surrounding limestone mountains rising from the green plains up into the mist.
 Leisurely cruises along the Li River showcase the mystical atmosphere, revealing rice paddies, grazing water buffalo, and local fishermen using trained cormorants as a traditional fishing method.
 Other popular activities include a stop at a local tea farm to sample tea and see a tea-making demonstration, a visit to Reed Flute Cave with its mesmerizing stalactite and stalagmite formations, or simply stroll along the charming pedestrian mall and take in the sights and sounds.

 Monograms provides travelers access to a Local Host®, so you will have someone on hand to answer those vacation questions pertaining to Guilin.
 No waiting in line at the concierge desk or trying to ask your waitress at breakfast directions to the shopping district.
 Simply ask your Local Host® about Guilin and you'll be on your way in no time.
 Plus, your Local Host® will share local Guilin insights and share suggestions for getting off the beaten path, leaving you more time to create lasting vacation memories that are yours alone.

-As a young girl in the picturesque city of Guilin, I graduated from the Guilin Tourism Institute and have worked as a tour guide ever since.
+As a young woman, I graduated from the Guilin Tourism Institute and have worked as a tour guide ever since.
 With my kindness, honesty, and easy-going personality, I have brought wonderful experiences to my guests.
 Relax in Guilin and enjoy the spectacular scenery on the Li River.
-My tours will definitely make your stay a more pleasant one.
+I will make sure your stay is a more pleasant one.